 Healthy Snacking Options for Lactating Mothers

 There are many healthy snack options.
-Try making a fruit smoothie or eating nuts like pistachios or almonds17.
+Try making a fruit smoothie or eating nuts like pistachios or almonds.
 They help you sleep better.
 You can also enjoy vegetable rolls, sandwiches, and fruit platters for a mix of nutrients.

 Safe and Effective Exercise Tips During Breastfeeding

-Remember18, exercise is good for losing weight and feeling better, but talk to your doctor first.
+Exercise is good for losing weight and feeling better, but talk to your doctor first.
 They can give you advice that’s just right for you and your health history.

 Focus on your safety and find a balance in postpartum exercise.
 This way, you can reach your fitness goals and keep breastfeeding your baby.